-Outside my garage which you can see above, I’ve started a bougainvillea bush growing up a homemade trellis on each side.
-It’s only about a year old, but it’s already growing in nicely and is shading the concrete and stucco wall behind it.
+Outside my garage, which you can see above, I’ve started a bougainvillea bush growing up a homemade trellis on each side.
+It’s only about a year old, but it’s already growing nicely and is shading the concrete and stucco wall behind it.

-There are also two large maple trees which, once they get a little taller, will provide shade on both the walls and the garage door itself.
+Two large maple trees will provide shade on both the walls and the garage door once they get taller.